A nonamenable "factor" of a Euclidean space: Representation of a unimodular one-ended tree by a tiling; generalization to amenable graphs

-\begin{proof} It is enough to prove the second half of the claim, with $\gamma_{xy}$ given.
-Figure \ref{kocsany} gives an intuitive summary of the coming proof: one can grow a path between $P(x)$ and $P(y)$ while only modifying $P(v)$ with $v\in I$.
+\begin{proof} It is enough to prove the more restrictive version of the claim, when $\gamma_{xy}$ is given.
+Figure \ref{kocsany} gives an intuitive summary of the coming proof: one can grow a path between $P(x)$ and $P(y)$ while only modifying the $P(v)$ with $v\in I$.

 To explain formally what is summarized on Figure \ref{kocsany}, consider $\gamma=\gamma_{xy}$.
-For $A\subset \R^3$, $c>0$, denote by $N^\infty(A,c)$ the $c$-neighborhood of $A$ in the $L^\infty$ norm.
-To define this norm, we have to fix the coordinate axes as a deterministic function of P, which is clearly possible by some properly chosen rule that uses the finitely many extremal points of the polyhedra of P. So in the remainder of this proof, all distances are understood as $L^0$, with axes fixed as a fiid from $G$.
+For $A\subset \R^d$, $c>0$, denote by $N^\infty(A,c)$ the $c$-neighborhood of $A$ in the $L^\infty$ norm.
+To define this norm, we have to fix the coordinate axes as a deterministic function of P, which is clearly possible by some properly chosen rule that uses the finitely many extremal points of the polyhedra of P. So in the remainder of this proof, all distances are understood as $L^\infty$, with axes fixed as a fiid from $G$.
 (The point of using this distance is to have the neighborhoods of line segments be polyhedra.)
 Let $ D_1,\ldots, D_m$ be the tiles that $\gamma$ crosses, in this consecutive order as we go from $x$ to $y$.
 Pick an $\eps>0$ such that $N^\infty(\gamma, \eps)\subset N(\gamma_{xy},\eps_0)$, and $D_i\setminus N(\gamma,\eps)$ is connected for every $i$.

-Define $\Gamma_0=N^\infty(\gamma, \eps/2)$ and $D_0'=P(x)\cup \Gamma_0\setminus P(y)$.
+Define $\Gamma_1=N^\infty(\gamma, \eps/2)$ and $D_1'=P(x)\cup \Gamma_1\setminus P(y)$.
 Suppose $\Gamma_{j-1}$ and $D_{j-1}'$ have been defined.
-Let $\Gamma_j=\Vor (\cup_{i=1}^{j-1}\cup\Gamma_i, P(y),2^{-j}\eps)$ and $D_j'=D_j\cup\Gamma_j\setminus (\bigcup_{i<j}D_i\cup \Gamma_{j-1})$, where we use the $L^\infty$ distance in the definition of $\Vor$.
+Let $\Gamma_j=\Vor (\cup_{i=1}^{j-1}\Gamma_i, P(y),2^{-j}\eps)$ and $D_j'=D_j\cup\Gamma_j\setminus (\bigcup_{i<j}D_i\cup \Gamma_{j-1})$, where we use the $L^\infty$ distance in the definition of $\Vor$.
 To finish, for every $v\in V(G)$ such that $P(v)=D_j$ for some $j$, define $P'(v)=D_j'$.
 For all other $v\in V(G)$, let $P'(v)=P(v)$. \end{proof}

 \M{{\cal M}}